-Within the context of the ESM Financial Assistance Facility Agreement specific deliverables are provided for on the part of the Hellenic Republic, including for the purposes of assessing the currently applicable provisions of the Bankruptcy Code with a view to introducing any further changes that may be considered appropriate.
-The Latest Amendments were introduced as part of these deliverables.
-The second review of the ESM Financial Assistance Facility Agreement was recently concluded, and there remains to be seen whether there will be a debt relief for the Hellenic Republic, in order for the public debt to become sustainable.
+Within the context of the ESM Financial Assistance Facility Agreement specific deliverables have been provided for on the part of the Hellenic Republic, including for the purposes of assessing the currently applicable provisions of the Bankruptcy Code with a view to introducing any further changes that may be considered appropriate.
+The most recent amendments were introduced as part of these deliverables.

-GDP remained flat in the last three years, with a positive development in the first quarter of 2017 (+0.4 per cent), combined with an increase of investment cost ((+13.6 per cent after +15.2 per cent in the first quarter of 2016) and positive growth of household consumption: (+1.7 per cent, against -0.7 per cent in the first quarter of 2016).
-The economy has stabilised after the crisis in 2015, there is a slight but steady drop in unemployment rates (primarily because of an increase in part-time employment) and the primary fiscal balance has been in surplus in the last two years, supported by ongoing fiscal consolidation.
-However, the remaining (though relaxed) capital controls, the volume of non-performing loans and the limited access to financing continue to hold back investment, while poverty and inequality remain among the highest in the euro area.6
+GDP remained flat in the last three years, with a positive development since the first quarter of 2017, combined with an increase of investment cost and positive growth of household consumption.
+The economy has stabilised after the crisis in 2015, there is a slight but steady drop in unemployment rates (primarily because of an increase in part-time employment) and the primary fiscal balance has been in surplus in the past three years, supported by ongoing fiscal consolidation.

+However, the remaining (though relaxed) capital controls, the high taxation rates (combined with persistent estimated tax evasion rates), the volume of non-performing loans (in respect of which Greek banks in the last semester of 2017 started to take radical measures by sales of non-performing portfolios, which are expected to continue) and the limited access to financing continue to present serious challenges and hold back investment, while poverty and inequality remain among the highest in the euro area.6 www.consilium.europa.eu/en/press/press-releases/2015/08/14-eurogroup-statement/.

-3 Ibid.
+3 ibid.